Homepage > Blank IRS 1120 Template

 15a

-Did the corporation make any payments in 2019 that would require it to file Form(s) 1099?
+Did the corporation make any payments that would require it to file Form(s) 1099?

 b